Connecticut Flea Markets Worth Checking Out

 March - December 8, 7am-2pm ($2 admission)

-In their 37th year, The Elephant’s Trunk is the go-to spot for serious pickers hosting up to 475 dealers.
+Over 37 years running, The Elephant’s Trunk is the go-to spot for serious pickers hosting up to 475 dealers.
 With about 60% antiques and collectibles you’ll find everything under the sun from antique toys to chandeliers to vintage furs.
 If you like to browse and dig you could be there a while but the good news is there are plenty of restrooms, food trucks and an amazing fresh produce stand on-site.

 Open Saturdays and Sundays year-round, 9am-4pm

-458 Danbury Road in New Milford
+458 Danbury Road, New Milford

 About three minutes up the road is the Maplewood Indoor Flea Market.
 Here you’ll find 100 or so dealers inside an industrial building.
 It’s much smaller and far less busy than the previous one but there is much to discover.
 They too have a lot of furniture, jewelry, books, records, tabletop items, chotchkes and more.